Tired of settling for pages 3, 4, or 5 or lower in Google’s search rankings?

 The first reason for not taking the plunge into SEO is simple: small business owners are reluctant to spend money against competitors who’ve been in the SEO game for years.
 They can’t imagine how they could ever overcome their competitors and capture worthwhile search rankings.
 Why even bother?

-But, as I said above, local SEO is the great equalizer.
-If you change your investment strategy and focus locally, it can lead to great success!
+But as I said above, local SEO is the great equalizer.
+If you shift your focus locally, it can lead to great success.

-Invest in strengthening your position in hyper-local searches by fleshing out your website and registering with online review sites.
+Invest in strengthening your position in hyper-local searches by fleshing out your website and setting up your Google Business Profile.
 Generate content that is relevant to your city, your district, your neighborhood, or your street.

 It’s never too late to begin competing for local SEO rankings.